Written by Tenley Haraldson. Reviewed by Sean Busch.

 If your clothes need an extra brightening boost, boil the water first, add the lemons and clothing, then let it sit overnight.

 Pro tip: Always check each garment’s fabric care instructions to ensure that it can handle hot water.
-Never use this method on fabrics that require cold water.

-2. How to Get White Clothes Whiter with Vinegar
+2. How to Whiten Clothes with Vinegar

 Not only does distilled white vinegar brighten white clothes, but it also softens fabric while removing musty, mildewy smells.
 During the last rinse cycle, simply pour 1/4 cup of vinegar to an already-running machine.